cran/inca/README.md

 Horvitz, D. G., & Thompson, D. J. (1952).
 A generalization of sampling without replacement from a finite universe.
 Journal of the American Statistical Association, 47(260), 663-685.

-Horvitz, D. G., & Thompson, D. J. (1952).
-A generalization of sampling without replacement from a finite universe.
-Journal of the American Statistical Association, 47(260), 663-685.

 Kalton, G., & Flores-Cervantes, I. (2003).
 Weighting methods.
 Journal of Official Statistics, 19(2), 81-98.